 EU Athletes is a recognized stakeholder in the sport sector at the European level.
 Since 2012, we have been represented on a several Council of Europe and European Union’s expert and working groups and other bodies, dealing with topics such as good governance, match-fixing, anti-doping, integrity, dual careers, gender equality and economic dimension of sport.
 EU Athletes is also a member of the Council of Europe Enlarged Partial Agreement on Sport (EPAS) Consultative Committee.

-EU Athletes is also an experienced coordinator of projects co-financed by the European Union (Preparatory action in the field of sport, Erasmus and Erasmus+).
-Since 2012 Up to 2020, the organization was awarded with 6 different EU projects aiming to educate athletes on the risks of match fixing, to develop player associations support for dual career or to improve the support that the player associations provide for women athletes.
+EU Athletes is also an experienced coordinator of projects co-financed by the European Union.
+EU Athletes has successfully implemented several projects aiming to educate athletes on the risks of match fixing, to develop player associations support for dual career or to improve the support that the player associations provide for women athletes.

 A leading role in the defense of athletes rights.